adrianwclement/JS-React-Phonebook/README.md

 # Phonebook Application (in progress)

-This is an exercise to create a Phonebook application using JS and React.js as part of FullStackOpen's part 2 exercise.
+This is an exercise to create a Phonebook application using JS and React.js as part of FullStackOpen's web development course.